NeoMedSys/.github/profile/README.md

 > 🚀 Our mission is to improve diagnostics, disease characterization, treatment planning, and medical research by bringing AI and modern software engineering to the HCO

-> 👀 The vision is to rally the clinics, offices and research departments on one platform by becoming a trustworthy, agile and modern centralized system provider
+> 👀 The vision is to become the leading production system for medicla AI and a fast track to regulatory approval for AI models

 <br>